fetchai/docs-archived/docs/basics/staking/how_to_stake.md

 ## To Claim your Rewards

-To claim your staking rewards, from the Fetch wallet dashboard select **Claim**.
+1. To claim your staking rewards, from the Fetch wallet dashboard select **Claim**.
+2. You will then be prompted by a transaction request.
+Choose the gas fee.
+3. Click **Approve**.
+4. Wallet balance should be updated.

+!!! info
+    Rewards are paid on a per-block basis.
+They accrue to your pending staking reward which you can claim using the 'Claim Staking Reward' transaction.

 ## To Remove your Stake